 As we age, the sun, the wind, makeup, a poor diet, and hormonal changes take their toll on our skin.
 It sags, it develops wrinkles.
 No one likes it, but it’s an inevitable part of life.
 But, there are ways to make these signs of aging go away.
-Two of the best are fillers and Botox – so, which one to choose?
+Two of the best are dermal fillers in NYC and New York Botox – so, which one to choose?

 We all want to get rid of our wrinkles.
 Some of us hate the marionette lines that form around our mouths, others want to erase the bunny lines that form on either side of the nose, or the crow’s feet that show up on the outer corners of the eyes.

 Among thousands of products that claim to be able to smoothen the wrinkles and tighten our facial skin, we chose to look into Botox and fillers.
 But why?

 One of the main questions cosmetic dermatologists in NYC get these days is “what to pick, Botox or facial fillers?”.
 People who want to get rid of their wrinkles want results, but they don’t want a surgery, and Botox and fillers are the best non-surgical options that will delete those stubborn lines on your face.